Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Empirical Results

-It is important to note that these results are based on within-producing-industry variation since fixed effects at the country $\times$ industry level are always included.
-This rules out alternative explanations, such as that industries located more upstream tend to produce more durable goods and, therefore, be exposed to different intertemporal elasticity of substitution in household purchases.
-Secondly, given the construction of $\hat\eta^r_{it}$, these shocks include indirect exposure to other sectors' changes in demand.
-For example, insofar as computers are a key input in the financial services production function, and microprocessors an input in computers, the microprocessor industry is exposed to changes in the demand for both computers and financial services, despite computers being more durable than financial services.
+Throughout, I exploit only within-industry variation, controlling for all time-invariant country-industry factors with fixed effects.
+This rules out alternative explanations, such as that industries located more upstream tend to produce more durable goods and, therefore, be exposed to different intertemporal elasticity of substitution in household purchases.\footnote{Given the construction of $\hat\eta^r_{it}$, these shocks include indirect exposure to other sectors' durability through changes in demand.
+For example, insofar as computers are a key input in the financial services production function, and microprocessors an input in computers, the microprocessor industry is exposed to changes in the demand for both computers and financial services, despite computers being more durable than financial services.}

-To better understand how the result of these strongly increasing output elasticities to final demand changes comes about, I study the relation between demand volatility, output volatility and upstreamness.
+Figure \ref{margins_cardinal} shows an increasing output elasticity to demand shocks along the supply chain.
+On the one hand, if industries at different positions of the production network experience the same demand fluctuations, we should observe output volatility is higher for industries further away from consumption.
+On the other hand, if diversification forces are at play, we would expect that more upstream industries face lower demand volatility as shocks are partially diversified away.
+Therefore, it is a priori unclear how output volatility should change along supply chains.
+Empirically, I find support for both forces.
 I uncover two novel observations shown in Figure \ref{diversification}: i) the volatility of the measured demand shocks $\hat\eta^r_{it}$ negatively correlates with upstreamness, and ii) the volatility of output growth positively correlates with upstreamness.
 The first observation is intuitive: more upstream firms are indirectly connected to a larger number of destination countries, and therefore, destination-specific fluctuations are partly diversified away.
-If shocks dissipate as they travel along the supply chain, we should find an even stronger negative correlation between output growth volatility and upstreamness.
-The second result, therefore, requires a new mechanism underlying how shocks amplify upstream.
+However, if shocks dissipate as they travel along the supply chain, we should find an even stronger negative correlation between output growth volatility and upstreamness.
+Instead, we see that the upstream amplification shown in Figure \ref{margins_cardinal} dominates diversification forces, and output volatility is higher for more upstream sectors.
+This second result, therefore, requires a new mechanism underlying how shocks amplify upstream.
 In what follows, I study the role of inventories in explaining this puzzle.

-In summary, more upstream industries face smaller fluctuations in their effective demand yet feature higher volatility in their output growth.
-These differences are quantitatively important as the elasticity of output growth to changes in demand more than doubles along the upstreamness distribution.